 First lets talk fabric.
-By far, my favorite fabric for the Yari is a linen or linen blend.
+By far, my favorite fabric for the Rory is a linen or linen blend.
 I just think that the look and texture of linen lends itself perfectly to a jumpsuit.
 And as a bonus it’s easy to care for, easy to sew with, and cool in warm weather.
 The negatives to linen is that it can be scratchy or rough against the skin, and it wrinkles.
 If these two things worry you, I recommend trying out a linen blend.
 I especially love a good linen / rayon blend as it cuts down on the wrinkling significantly and softens the fabric.
-Below are a few linen and linen blends that would work really well for the Yari.
+Below are a few linen and linen blends that would work really well for the Rory.

 Linen is certainly not the only option though.
 Any kind of medium weight woven fabric works great.
 I have tried rayon challis, chambray, and silk noil, all with great success.
 Below are a few linen alternative fabrics that would be great options.